 What to Expect from Laser Therapy

 Suppose you and your healthcare provider use cold laser therapy for your injury.
 In that case, it helps to understand what to expect during the treatment.
-You and your healthcare provider may wear special goggles to shield your eyes during the treatment.
-The doctor will hold a small wand with light-emitting diodes will be held over the treatment areas for a few minutes.
+Fortunately, the advanced lasers that are used at Integrative Health and Rehab do not require you to wear eye protection during your treatment.
+However, other offices with older technology may require eye protection during your treatment.
+The doctor will hold a device, about the size of a cell phone, with light-emitting diodes over the treatment area. s for a few minutes.
 Treatment times can vary from two to five minutes.

 Effectiveness of Denver Laser Therapy for Pain

 When choosing to have cold laser therapy treatments, you should know the research surrounding the therapy.
 Some research supports using low-level lasers for back pain, neck pain, and tendonitis.

 A 2015 meta-analysis (examining data from many independent studies) found that cold laser treatments can reduce pain in people with low back pain.
 On this occasion, the studies did not show an increase in functional movement, however.

 In contrast, many studies have shown decreased joint pain with cold laser therapy.
 However, there appeared to be no additional improvement in overall function in patients getting the treatment.